uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 #### open_file()
 ##### Parameters
-1. filepath - a filepath as input
+1. filepath - (str) a filepath as input

 This function takes a filepath and opens the folder according to whichever Operating system the user is using including Windows, Mac, and Linux.

 #### fetch_local_files()
 ##### Parameters
-1. local_file_dir - the local file directory path used to determine what file to use for uploading to XTF
+1. local_file_dir - (str) the local file directory path used to determine what file to use for uploading to XTF
 2. select_files - a list of files to be uploaded to XTF

 This function creates a list of the files to be uploaded to XTF, as written by Todd Birchard in his article